 The following example may be extreme, yet even sites that appear to be easy-on-the-eye can be so badly designed in terms of usability.
 The result?
 No conversions.

 Don’t try to be too clever and follow all the latest design trends, either.
-Parallax design, for example, can work very well…or it can destroy your conversion tally completely (let alone cause complications for SEO).
+Parallax scrolling design, for example, can work very well … or it can destroy your conversion tally completely (as well as cause complications for SEO).